Patient Care Technician

 CPR Certification: You must possess a valid CPR certification from an accredited provider.

 If this article has sparked your interest in becoming a PCT, but you're not in the same state, don't let that hold you back.
-You have the chance to pursue a career as a PCT in places like Connecticut, Kentucky, Ohio, Oklahoma, or Wisconsin.
+You have the chance to pursue a career as a PCT in places like Connecticut, Kentucky, Ohio, Oklahoma, Wisconsin.
 And if none of these locations fit, Dreambound makes it easy for anyone, anywhere, to find and compare Patient Care Technician classes just by searching with their zip code.
 With a bit of determination and the right tools at your disposal, stepping into a successful healthcare career is completely doable, no matter your current location.

 Get courses selected just for you